 SLA Hall of Fame

-Presented to SLA members in good standing at or near the end of their active professional career to recognize service and contributions to the association.
+Membership in the SLA Hall of Fame is accorded to SLA members in good standing who are at or near the end of their active professional career to recognize service and contributions to the association.
 Hall of Fame recognition also is granted for lengthy distinguished service to an SLA chapter or division that has contributed to the success of the association.
+Hall of Fame Members.

 SLA Annual Conference: Related Awards

-The resources listed are examples of the various grants and scholarships offered by SLA chapters, divisions and other units for conference attendance and education aid.
-Note: This list does not necessarily include all SLA units’ awards, as these may change annually.
-Please check with your local chapter or division for the latest information.
+The resources listed are examples of the various grants and scholarships offered by SLA communities for conference attendance and education aid.
+Note: This list does not necessarily include all SLA Community awards, as these may change annually.
+Please check with your community for the latest information.

 * At least one award offered to a student.